richfaces/richfaces/readme.txt

 	    together with parameter --server-config=standalone-full.xml for both
 	    latest JBoss AS 7.1.x and for latest JBoss AS 7.0.x.

-	 As of JBoass AS 7.1 you must create the JMS user account/password to enable the JMS push sample.
+	 As of JBoss AS 7.1 you must create the JMS user account/password to enable the JMS push sample.
 Add a new user to the ApplicationRealm with the
 	 $JBOSS_HOME/bin/add-user.bat or add-user.sh script, with the:
 	    username: guest